rat-pac/ratpac-two/doc/users_guide/waveform_analysis.rst

     constant_fraction
     lookback

-* parameters to calculate the timing using a constant fraction discrimator.
+* parameters to calculate the timing using a constant fraction discriminator.

 ::